 b. either the material is such that we ought reasonably to regard it as retainable and returnable, or you requested us to return it at the time you provided the material to us.

-Any variation to these terms of engagement must be agreed in writing by both parties.
+Any variation to these terms of engagement must be agreed in writing by the parties.

 A portion or portions of these terms of engagement that is or are illegal or unenforceable may be severed from this agreement and the remainder of the agreement shall remain in force.

-These terms of engagement and the respective rights, duties and obligations of the parties hereunder shall be governed by and construed in accordance with the law of Singapore and each party irrevocably and unconditionally submits to the non-exclusive jurisdiction of the courts of Singapore.
+These terms of engagement and the respective rights, duties and obligations of the parties hereunder shall be governed by and construed in accordance with the law of Victoria, Australia and each party irrevocably and unconditionally submits to the non-exclusive jurisdiction of the courts of Victoria, Australia.